2do2go/esencia/README.md

 ## Controller

-Controller in Esencia is using for preparing data and build chain of views in depends of url.
-Controller have multiple stage workflow.
+Controller in Esencia is using for preparing data and build chain of views in depending on url.
+Controller has multiple stage workflow.
 By default when controller is processed in case of url matching there are next stages:

 `prepare` -> `view` -> `render`